 Introduction

-Mariners are able to receive a number of GNSS augmentation services, including some that may not be provided for maritime use.
+Considering that Mariners are able to receive a number of GNSS augmentation services, including some that may not be provided for maritime use.
 It is recommended that service providers offering services to a maritime user, provide a declaration to make it clear to the maritime user community.

-The aim of this Recommendation is to outline the type of information required and to provide a simple pro-forma template that can be used to convey key information about the service.
+Considering that an outline of the type of information required a simple pro-forma template that can be used to convey key information about the service is needed.
 Submitted declarations will be added to the appendix of this document which will be available on the IALA website for all maritime stakeholders to refer to.

 Service provider considerations

-GNSS augmentation service providers are encouraged to provide the following information:
+Recommends that GNSS augmentation service providers provide the following information:

 A description of the service being offered, including which GNSS are supported;